LasseWolter/IGS-TechTest-RecipeSchedulingAPI/log.md

 This document outlines the steps I've taken to come up with/develop my solution.

+# Design decisions
+* decided to use one command type for both watering and lighting commands
+  * unused fields will just be null
+  * could make a case for using separate forms to send less data over the wire
+    * having a single model allows for easy and fast development for now.
+I would revisit this for produdction code

 # Steps taken
 * create empty git repo, add README and .gitignore
   - added `appsettings.Development.json` to .gitignore